 Assistance for conservation practices and planning related to addressing resource concerns as part of organic production.

-Eligible applicants for the National Certified Organic EQIP Initiative must meet the criteria below for producers transitioning to organic and those who fall under the exemption category.
+Eligible applicants for the National Certified Organic EQIP Fund Pool must meet the criteria below for producers transitioning to organic and those who fall under the exemption category.

 Transition to Organic Producers: Transitioning to Organic must self-certify that they agree to develop and implement an Organic System Plan (OSP) before an EQIP contract may be approved.

 Organic Producers (Exempt from Certification): Organic producers who are selling less than $5,000 a year in organic agricultural products are exempt from NOP’s certification.
-Exempt organic producers are eligible for the EQIP Organic Initiative provided that they self-certify that they agree to develop and implement an OSP.
+Exempt organic producers are eligible for the EQIP Organic Fund Pool provided that they self-certify that they agree to develop and implement an OSP.

-Interested owners and/or operators of land managed for agricultural production in California that meet the criteria of a producer transitioning to organic or exempt from certification may be eligible for the National Organic Transition EQIP Initiative.
+Interested owners and/or operators of land managed for agricultural production in California that meet the criteria of a producer transitioning to organic or exempt from certification may be eligible for the National Organic Transition EQIP Fund Pool.